MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionhandler_publishingsettings.md

-public void SetIsDeprecatedAlgorithmPreferred(bool isDeprecatedAlgorithmPreferred)  |  Sets whether or not deprecated crypto algorithm (ECB) is preferred for backwards compatibility. public void SetDelegatedUserEmail(const std::string& delegatedUserEmail)  |  Sets the delegated user. public const std::string& GetDelegatedUserEmail() const  |  Gets the delegated user.
+public void SetIsDeprecatedAlgorithmPreferred(bool isDeprecatedAlgorithmPreferred)  |  Sets whether or not deprecated crypto algorithm (ECB) is preferred for backwards compatibility. public void SetDelegatedUserEmail(const std::string& delegatedUserEmail)  |  Sets the delegated user. public const std::string& GetDelegatedUserEmail() const  |  Gets the delegated user. public bool IsPublishingFormatJson() const  |  Gets whether or not the returned pl is in json format (xml format is more widely accepted and is the default). public void SetPublishingFormatJson(bool isPublishingFormatJson)  |  whether or not the returned pl is in json format (xml format is more widely accepted and is the default).

 ## Members